jlemus1367/MechaCar_Statistical_Analysis/README.md

 However, the results obtained from lot 3 suggest that there is a statistical difference between their mean and the population mean.
 With a p-value of 0.042, we would reject the null hypothesis.
 Additionally, the confidence interval for lot 3 is between 1492.43 PSI and 1499.85 PSI.
 We can 95 percent confident that the sample mean for lot 3 is between those values, and since the population mean is not contained within that interval, we could state that the two means are statistically different.
 The results from lot 3 are consistent with the summary statistics table we calculated earlier.
 ## Study Design: MechaCar vs Competition
+Further statistical analysis would be beneficial to ensure the performance of MechaCar against the competition.
+By making MechaCar stand out in the consumer's minds, we can facilitate more sales and brand awareness.
+Consumers are presumably concerned with the total cost of ownership and reliability when purchasing vehicles.
+Considering the substantial financial commitment, consumers are interested in metrics such as maintenance costs, upfront costs, and performance.
+To ensure that MechaCar stands out, we could test those metrics and compare them against the population mean of vehicles of the same class (e.g., sedan, sports, etc.).
+For example, we would like MechaCar to have lower upfront and maintenance costs but better performance measures such as horsepower, torque, and braking distance.
+We could implement a one-sided t-test for factors related to costs to see if there is a statistical difference between the mean upfront and maintenance cost between MechaCar and the population of cars in the same class.
+We want to prove that MechaCar has a lower cost of ownership than the competition, so our hypotheses could be the following for our one-sided t-test:

+- H0: The mean cost of ownership for MechaCar is greater than or equal to the mean cost of ownership of the population of cars in the same class.
+- HA: The mean cost of ownership for MechaCar is less than the mean cost of ownership of the population of cars in the same class.

+Regarding performance, we want to prove that MechaCar performs better than the competition.
+Higher hp, higher torque, and lower breaking distance are generally considered better performance measures.
+Our Hypotheses would be the following for the one-sided t-tests:

+- H0: The mean hp/torque of MechaCar is less than or equal to the mean hp/torque of the population
+- HA: The mean hp/torque of MechaCar is greater than the mean hp/torque of the population

+- H0: The mean braking distance of MechaCar is greater than or equal to the mean braking distance of the population
+- HA: The mean braking distance of MechaCar is less than the mean braking distance of the population.

+Using the mean of the metrics mentioned above, we can relay that information to consumers in our marketing efforts to emphasize the exceptional features of MechaCar.